Tag: 2015

 The below Parliamentary question was asked by David Amess on 2015-10-09.

-To ask the Secretary of State for Health, for what reason NHS England has not published its report on the stakeholder responses and findings of the Call to Action on improving eye health and provision of NHS eye health services.
+To ask the Secretary of State for Health, how much was spent (a) in total and (b) on consultancy and engagement events for the Call to Action on improving eye health and provision of NHS eye health services.

 Alistair Burt